hananbeer/protomerkle/README.md

 By default it simply copies the update params into the item, but you may choose to implement partial updates, apply deltas or simply perform validation logic first.
 (note this function is currently `view` to restrict state modifications - this might need to change in the future)

+Note how you don't need to define the storage for your data - the library does it for you!
+Simply define the data structures for your items (`MyStruct` here) and update params (`MyUpdateParam` here) and decode them in the callback `_onBeforeUpdate`.

 ```solidity
 import "protomerkle/src/MerkleTree.sol";